Working together to outsmart

 - Impaired judgment

-As Huntington’s progresses, it will become more and more difficult to continue performing daily activities.
-Although there is no cure for Huntington’s, there are ways to help manage some of the physical and emotional symptoms,1 but currently no treatments are approved to specifically manage cognitive symptoms.
-The investigational drug being evaluated in this program specifically targets cognitive symptoms and may be another option to consider.
-Talk to your doctor if you have any questions about Huntington’s or its symptoms.
+As Huntington’s disease progresses, it will become more and more difficult to continue performing daily activities.
+Although there is no cure for HD, there are ways to help manage some of the physical and behavioral symptoms.1 Currently, there are no approved treatments to manage the cognitive symptoms associated with HD.
+The investigational drug in this study is being evaluated for possible effects on cognitive symptoms due to HD.
+Talk to your doctor if you have any questions about Huntington’s disease or its symptoms.

 Frequently Asked Questions